Sources of Irreproducibility in Machine Learning: A Review: Algorithmic Factors

 \section{Algorithmic Factors}

-Algorithmic factors are properties of the learning algorithms and training process that might affect the performance of an algorithm. \begin{description} \item \textbf{Hyperparameter optimization} Different hyperparameter optimization methods find different optimal hyperparameters \cite{reimers_2017,henderson_2018,bouthillier_2019,bouthillier_2021}, so researchers should specify exactly which method is used \cite{cooper_2021}.
-Reimers and Gurevych \shortcite{reimers_2017} evaluated the variation of three different methods: random search, grid search and Bayesian optimization, and found that the variation that they caused is not negligible compared to other sources of variation.
-Raff \shortcite{raff_2019} found that specification of hyperparameters correlated with reproducibility.
+Algorithmic factors are design decisions to introduce stochasticity in the learning algorithms and training processes, leads to a different outcome for every experiment run.

+\textbf{Hyperparameter optimization} Different hyperparameter optimization methods find different optimal hyperparameter values \cite{reimers_2017,henderson_2018,bouthillier_2019,bouthillier_2021}, so researchers should specify exactly which method is used to improve reproducibility \cite{raff_2019,cooper_2021}.
+Reimers and Gurevych \shortcite{reimers_2017} evaluated the variation of three different methods: random search, grid search and Bayesian optimization, and found that the variation that they caused is significant compared to other sources of variation.